hbctraining/Training-modules/IntroR/README.md

-## Introduction to R
+## Foundations in R

 | Audience | Computational skills required | Duration |
 :----------|:----------|:----------|
 | Biologists | None | 2-3 hour workshop (~2-3 hours of trainer-led time) |

 ### Description
-This repository has teaching materials for a **2-3 hour**, hands-on **Introduction to R** workshop led at a quick pace.
+This repository has teaching materials for a **2-3 hour**, hands-on **Foundations in R** workshop led at a quick pace.
 The workshop will give participants an overview of the basics of R and RStudio.
 R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
 RStudio is a tool that provides a user-friendly environment for working with R.

 These materials are intended to provide a **quick overview** of the R programming language.